ollien/twine/docs/twine.md

 ### Scoping Calls To A Process

-Often, we are more interested in tracing what a specific process is doing, rather than when a function is called.
+Often, we are more interested in tracing what specific process is doing, rather than when a function is called.
 Twine allows you to do this with the `pid` option.
 For instance, this will print all the times a GenServer's `handle_call` handler is called, up to a rate of 10 per second.